‘By sword. By pick. By axe. Bye bye’

 The special makeup effects were provided by Mark Shostrom, Anthony Showe and Ed Ferrell.

-The movie stars Matt Mitler, Frances (aka Francis) Raines (Breeders), Ruth Martinez, Morey Lampley, Bill Hitchcock, Pamela Weddle Cooper, Connie Rogers, Trace Cooper, Jack Chatham, Ben Moore.
+The movie stars Matt Mitler, Frances (aka Francis) Raines (Breeders), Ruth Martinez, Morey Lampley, Bill Hitchcock, Pamela Weddle Cooper, Connie Rogers, Trace Cooper, Jack Chatham and Ben Moore.

 Years later, while Ed and his friends are trying to think of something to do for their college’s fall break, Big Ed calls, and demands Ed come to his beachfront condo, and close it up for the winter.